OpenCLTBrigade/cmpd-holiday-gift/README.md

 [Bootstrap 3].
 To use bootstrap components, use [react-bootstrap].
 We're using [styled-components] for custom styles (in place of LESS / SCSS).

-Tests are run using [Jasmine].
+Back end tests are run using [Jasmine].
 Coding style is enforced by [eslint].

 [Code for Charlotte]: http://www.codeforcharlotte.org/
 [CMPD Explorers Christmas Project]: http://charlottenc.gov/CMPD/Organization/Pages/SupportSvcs/Explorer_XmasProject.aspx